 OverviewSgor na h-Ulaidh (Skor na Hoolee) is an attractive mountain that is one of the GlenCoe peaks of Scotland.
 It's name is derived from Gaelic meaning "peak of treasure" and rightfully so.
 It often considered to be the forgotten mountain of GlenCoe.
 This is due to the fact that the bulk of it's mass is obscured from view behind the imposing character of Bidean nan Bian.
 This allows only the northern tip of it's Aonach Dubh a Ghlinne ridge to be seen from the pass of the famous glen.

 DiscriptionSgor na h-Ulaidh makes it stance at the head of Glen Creran to the south and rises from Allt na Muidhe to the north.
 It is a very steep craggy mountain and just like most of the GlenCoe peaks has an impressively sculpted main buttress.
-Two of Scotland's Munros find their residency here.
+One of Scotland's Munros find their residency here.
 It is made up of a complex t-bone shaped ridge system that is home to four major corries, Cor na Beinne being the most distinguished.

 The views from Sgor na h-Ulaidh are absolutely fantastic.
 They open up to reveal some of the most beautiful and dramatic scenery Scotland has to offer.
 Their is an excellent chance that you will have this whole mountain to yourself and enjoy the views of the surrounding famous peaks in total solitude.

 RouteSgor na h-Ulaidh is a moderate to a hard climb in the best of circumstances.
 In the winter, precautionary measures should be taken when trying to summit, as conditions can turn severe.